Skip to content

 Optimal base layout

 1. 1High-value brainrot in the center.
-Thieves grab the closest one; force them to commit to the deepest spot.
+Thieves naturally grab the closest thing.
+Force them to commit to the deepest spot in your base to reach your best unit.

-2. 2Sacrifice brainrots on perimeter.
-Cheap Rare/Epic brainrots on outer spots eat steal attempts and slow thieves.
+2. 2Sacrifice brainrots on the perimeter.
+Cheap Rare and Epic brainrots on outer spots eat steal attempts and slow thieves down.
+Think of them as your first line of fire.

 3. 3Single entry point.
-If your base layout has multiple entries, narrow it to one with positioning gear (walls, terrain) so you can patrol effectively.
+If your base has multiple entries, narrow it to one using positioning gear — walls, terrain, whatever you have available.
+One entry means one patrol path.

-The God brainrot in the absolute center, ringed by Mythics, with Sacrifice tier on the outermost ring.
-Any thief has to walk through 4 layers before reaching the God.
+The God brainrot sits in the absolute center, ringed by Mythics, with Sacrifice-tier units on the outermost ring.
+A thief has to walk through 4 layers of increasing value before they even reach the God.
+Most will grab a Mythic or a Sacrifice and leave — exactly what you want.

 Anti-steal techniques